 where $c_i:=c_i(T_{\mc{S}/B})$ and $u=c_1(L)$. \end{prop}

-\begin{prop} The set of irreducible quartic plane curves with an $A_6$ (respectively $D_6$ and $E_6$) singularity forms a single 8-dimensional orbit. \end{prop} \begin{proof} The case of $D_6$ singularities is clear, since one of the branches of the singularity must be a line.
+\begin{prop} The set of irreducible quartic plane curves with an $A_6$ (respectively $D_6$ and $E_6$) singularity having full dimensional orbit consists of a single $PGL(V)$ orbit. \end{prop} \begin{proof} The case of $D_6$ singularities is clear, since one of the branches of the singularity must be a line, and therefore $D_6$ is the union of a nodal cubic along with one of the branch lines at the node.
 Hence such a curve must be the union of a nodal cubic with a tangent branch line, constituting a single orbit.

-The fact that irreducible plane quartics with an $A_6$ or $E_6$ singularity form an irreducible subvariety of codimension $6$ in the projective space $\mb{P}^{14}$ of all quartics follows from their classification, for example \cite[Section 3.4]{Nejad2}.
+The fact that irreducible plane quartics with an $A_6$ or $E_6$ singularity form an irreducible subvariety of codimension $6$ in the projective space $\mb{P} \on{Sym}^{4}V^{\vee}$ of all quartics follows from explicit classification, for example \cite[Section 3.4]{Nejad2}.

-That an orbit of a general curve with such a singularity is 8-dimensional can be checked by the formulas for their pre-degrees as found in \cite[Examples 5.2 and 5.4]{AF00}, which gives a nonzero result.
+That an orbit of a general curve with such a singularity is $8$-dimensional can be checked by the formulas for their pre-degrees as found in \cite[Examples 5.2 and 5.4]{AF00}, which gives a nonzero result.
 This proves the proposition. \end{proof}

-\begin{defn} Let $C_{A_6}$ and $C_{E_6}$ denote rational quartic curves with an $A_6$ and $E_6$ singularity respectively, whose $PGL_3$-orbits are 8-dimensional.
+\begin{defn} Let $C_{A_6}$ and $C_{E_6}$ denote the rational quartic curves with an $A_6$ and $E_6$ singularity, respectively, which have full dimensional orbits.
 By \Cref{oneorbit}, this definition is well-defined up to projective equivalence. \end{defn}

 There are explicit equations for $C_{A_6}$ and $C_{E_6}$ (see for example \cite[Section 3.4]{Nejad2}):

 \begin{cor} We have

 where $\#\on{Aut}(C_{A_6})=\# \on{Aut}(C_{D_6})=3$ and $\#\on{Aut}(C_{E_6})=2$. \end{cor}